awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-websocket-api-create-empty-api.md

 1. Enter a **Route Selection Expression** for your API, for example, `$request.body.action`\.

-   For more information about route selection expressions, see [Route Selection Expressions](websocket-api-develop-routes.md#apigateway-websocket-api-route-selection-expressions)\.
+   For more information about route selection expressions, see [Route selection expressions](websocket-api-develop-routes.md#apigateway-websocket-api-route-selection-expressions)\.

 1. If desired, type a **Description** for your API\.